jkutner/jkutner.github.com/_posts/2015-08-17-deploy-clojure-ratpack-heroku-docker.md

 $ heroku open
 {% endhighlight %}

-Play around with the Immutant features such as WebSockets and Server-Sent Events.
-Or you can start making use of the PostgreSQL database that is running locally with Docker.
-You can access it with the `DATABASE_URL` environment variable just as you would on Heroku.
+Note that when using WebSockets in Firefox, you'll need to use an `http://` addres instead of the `https://` that Heroku defaults to.

 ## Development Workflow